Satisfactory Academic Progress for Financial Aid

 • A student has failed to meet requirements of their academic plan.

 Students in suspension status may appeal a loss of financial aid eligibility in cases of illness, injury, a death in the family or unusual circumstances.
-Students can request reinstatement of eligibility by submitting an academic progress petition to the financial aid office no later than the end of the 100% refund period.
+Students can request reinstatement of eligibility for the current term by submitting an academic progress petition to the financial aid office no later than the end of the 8th week of the quarter.
 The appeal must include a statement from the student regarding why they failed to make satisfactory academic progress, and what has changed in their situation that will allow them to demonstrate satisfactory academic progress at the next evaluation.
 They are also required to submit a copy of their advisement report to ensure accuracy in their enrolled program and assist with pace of progression review.
-Alternately, a student may reinstate themselves by successfully completing at least 5 credits required for program of study using non-financial aid resources while maintaining the minimum GPA requirements.

 If the academic appeal is approved, the student may receive financial aid for the following term of enrollment under a probationary status.
 Students may be placed on an academic plan as an additional condition of the appeal.
 Students are notified of any determination made on their appeal and any additional conditions that may result from being placed on probation status or an academic plan.